Trade: Mesoamerica

 Tajadero or axe money used as currency in Mesoamerica.
 It had a fixed worth of 8,000 cacao seeds, which were also used as currency.

 The emergence of exchange networks in the Pre-Columbian societies of and near to Mexico are known to have occurred within recent years before and after 1500 BCE.

 Trade networks reached north to Oasisamerica.
 There is evidence of established maritime trade with the cultures of northwestern South America and the Caribbean.

 Middle Ages

-During the Middle Ages, commerce developed in Europe by trading luxury goods at trade fairs.
-Wealth became converted into movable wealth or capital.
-Banking systems developed where money on account was transferred across national boundaries.
-Hand-to-hand markets became a feature of town life and were regulated by town authorities.

 Western Europe established a complex and expansive trade network with cargo ships being the main carrier of goods; cogs and hulks are two examples of such cargo ships.
 Many ports would develop their own extensive trade networks.
 The English port city of Bristol traded with peoples from Iceland, all along the western coast of France, and south to present-day Spain.